“Almost like a real web site”

 By 1964 it was obvious that no more films would be made in the 3-panel system and it was decided to go for 70mm.
 Cinerama in England insisted on using Cinemeccanica Victoria 8 projectors, since they could be converted for 70mm as well as Cinerama and standard 35mm film.
 Both Victoria 8s received were second hand projectors, probably from England.
 The RCA sound equipment was retained although an amplifier rack from Cinemeccanica was supplied along with the projectors.
 Also the Ashcraft lamphouses were retained.

-The first 70mm show was held on November 11, 1964 when the film "It's a Mad, Mad, Mad, Mad World", filmed in Ultra Panavision 70 had its Swedish premiere.
+The first 70mm show was held on November 11, 1964 when the film "It's a Mad, Mad, Mad, Mad World", filmed in Ultra Panavison 70 had its Swedish premiere.
 Specially calculated lenses by Cinerama, Inc. were used to fill the big screen but it was impossible to achieve a sharp picture.
 This led to massive complaints from the audience.
 A Philips DP70 projector was installed temporarily for testing but the result was only slightly better.
 After a while, two second hand Cinemeccanica lamps were installed on the Victoria 8s.
 This, combined with Philips BF lenses solved the problem.
 The optical alignment between the Cinerama arcs and the V8 were not compatible for 70mm projection.
 The picture size for standard 70mm film, Todd-AO, was set to 7,8 x 17,23 meters.
 The Cinemiracle equipment was dismantled and put into storage, except for the soundreader, its built-in magnetic preamps still in use.
 Later on, they were removed and placed in a box on the front wall of the projection room.
 The Cinerama soundreader went into storage.

 The years went by.
 VP ran many nice 70mm films but in the early 70s it was decided to put the 3-panel system back for a selected re-run.
 All the equipment was once more installed and aligned, only to reveal that prints of "Windjammer" and "This is Cinerama" were badly faded.
-"How the West Was Won" still had excellent color.
+"How The West Was Won" still had excellent color.
 "Windjammer" and "This is Cinerama" could not be shown to the public.
 What a disappointment.
 Projection equipment went back to the storage room.
 Now commenced a time of 70mm re-runs but in the mid 70´s VP fell victim to standard 35mm anamorphic even if it was not as good because it was too grainy.

 Everything must come to an end, even so for Vinterpalatset.
 In 1977 it was announced that Sweden's largest union had acquired the site to build an office block.
 The last performance was to be held on December 31, 1977.
 Despite several attempts, it was not possible to save this magnificent cinema that had become a legend in its own time.

 During the last 6 weeks, a cavalcade of VP's best films were held, giving the people of Stockholm a last chance to once again see their favorite film on the big screen.
 Included were, among others, a 70mm print of "How the West Was Won".
-The last public performance started 7 pm December 31, 1977; the film was "Earthquake" in Sensurround. *)
+The last public performance started 7 pm December 31, 1977; the film was "Earthquake" in SENSURROUND. *)

 The following day a party for all employees and the management was held.
 Of course there must be some screening on such an event and so "The Miracle of Todd-AO" was screened.
 As a souvenir, small pieces were cut from the screen and handed over to everyone.